 This license grants everybody in the world (where applicable by law) permission to use a blend for any purpose, even commercial, but under an Attribution requirement, that is, the original author asks to be credited for the blend in the derivative works of the work users.
 If a user of the blend will not credit the original author the user has no permission to use the blend.

-This license lets others remix, tweak, and build upon your work even for commercial reasons, as long as they credit you and license their new creations under the identical terms.
+This license lets others remix, tweak, and build upon your work even commercially, as long as they credit you and license their new creations under the identical terms.
 This license is often compared to open source software licenses.
 All new works based on yours will carry the same license, so any derivatives will also allow commercial use.

 This license grants everybody in the world (where applicable by law) permission to use the blend for any purpose, even commercial, as long as they credit the original author of the blend and redistribute their derivative works under the same license.